canonical/launchpad-manual/docs/user/explanation/feature-highlights/the-bug-tracker.rst

 Launchpad can be used to keep track of development being done by your community on multiple independent branches.
-This is because Launchpad has a branch management subsystem designed to work with Bazaar, a fast, distributed revision control system written in Python.
+This is because Launchpad is designed to work with Git.

-It is not necessary for your project "trunk" to use Bazaar in order to reap these benefits.
-The main project can continue to use Subversion or CVS, and Launchpad can publish a Bazaar version of that branch which your community can use to branch off while they do their own personal development.
+It is not necessary for your project "trunk" to use Git in order to reap these benefits.
+The main project can continue to use Subversion or CVS, and Launchpad can publish a Git version of that branch which your community can use to branch off while they do their own personal development.
 If they register their branches with Launchpad, and in doing so note that they are working on a particular bug in that branch,